Did you just Google “what is Markdown?” and land on this page. Well, we have a feeling you’re gonna love this.

 ## This is an <h2> heading

-If you want to put emphasis on a word, make use of asterisk symbol.
-Single asterisk will italicize the text and a double asterisk will make the word bold.
+If you want to put emphasis on a word, make use of the asterisk symbol.
+A single asterisk will italicize the text and a double asterisk will make the word bold.

 *This text will be italic*

 **This text will be bold**

 Markdown makes it extremely easy to make a list of items.
 Those who are familiar with HTML must know the horrors of making a list using HTML.
 Even while using text editors, lists often create challenges.

 For a bullet (unordered) list in Markdown, just prefix each word with an asterisk.